nikolas-n/Linear-B-Input-Method/README.md

 # How to write in Linear B on your Linux computer
-Input method based on the [ibus](https://github.com/phuang/ibus) package for the mycenean script of Linear B. The build was guided by [Study Mongolian](http://www.studymongolian.net/technical/how-to-create-linux-input-method-editor/).
+Input method based on the [ibus](https://github.com/phuang/ibus) package for the [Mycenean Greek](https://en.wikipedia.org/wiki/Mycenaean_Greek) script of [Linear B](https://en.wikipedia.org/wiki/Linear_B).
+The build was guided by [Study Mongolian](http://www.studymongolian.net/technical/how-to-create-linux-input-method-editor/).

 ## How to install
 1. Install ibus